-You will enjoy another filling breakfast with your homestay family before heading off on this morning’s tour that will take you back in time to an indigenous civilization that lived within what is now called Monumento Nacional de Guayabo.
-Guayabo National Monument is the largest discovered and protected indigenous ruins’ site in the country.
+You will enjoy another filling breakfast with your homestay family before heading off on this morning’s tour which will take you back in time to an indigenous civilization that lived within what is now called Monumento Nacional de Guayabo.
+Guayabo National Monument is the largest discovered and protected indigenous ruins site in the country.
 Your group is lucky to be within an hour’s drive of this gem.

-Hidden in a secondary rainforest with a view of the Turrialba Volcano to the north, you will walk the paths of what people believe to be a spiritual and a commercial center of the indigenous groups that populated the country more than 3,000 years ago.
+Hidden in a secondary rainforest with a view of the Turrialba Volcano to the north, you will walk the paths of what people believe to be a spiritual and commercial center of the indigenous groups that populated the country more than 3,000 years ago.
 Its working aqueduct system has been honored on an international level for its sophistication.

 The majority of the precious artifacts that have been found in the tombs of Guayabo unfortunately have been stolen or removed throughout the years.
 There are a few that are on display, however, the majority are housed within the National Museum in San Jose.
 Our guides will teach you about lost civilization as you walk through the well-kept trails.
 You can feel the still-present spirit of the site all around you.

-You’ll enjoy a picnic lunch prepared by your individual homestays at the park before heading to one of the most spectacular waterfalls that exist within Costa Rica.
+You’ll enjoy a picnic lunch prepared by your individual homestays at the park before heading to one of the most spectacular waterfalls that exist in Costa Rica.
 You will take a walk to find this hidden secret within one of the largest coffee plantations in the country.
 After a dip in the river, the group will pass through the town of Turrialba to explore and purchase souvenirs.

 After dinner, you will need to pack your bags as you have an early departure for the airport in the morning.